5G is on its way to change the landscape of wireless communication

-The next-in-line to 4G (LTE/WiMax), 3G(UMTS), and 2G(GSM) is the Fifth Generation wireless cellular network or 5G technology.
-5G is not only aiming to lower the latency, but it also boasts a theoretical maximum speed of 20 Gigabits/second which is way faster than the quickest LTE network today.
+The 5G Technology can be referred to as the next-in-line to 4G (LTE/WiMax), the current fastest mobile communication standard which is also known as the Fifth Generation wireless cellular network.
+5G is not only aiming to lower latency, but it also boasts a theoretical maximum speed of 20 Gigabits per second which is way faster than the quickest LTE (Long-Term Evolution) network today.

 5G brings new aspects to the table.
-For example, if you want to download a 2 hours movie; usually you have to wait up to 20 hours, while 4G can do the work in 8 minutes, but with the help of 5G, you will be able to download the whole movie in just 3.6 seconds.
-That’s lightning fast.
-Isn’t it?
+For example, if you want to download a 2-hour movie; while 4G can do the work in 8 minutes, with the help of 5G, you will be able to download the whole movie in just 3.6 seconds.

 Nick Cadwgan, director of Nokia's IP Mobile Networking, has stated,